Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

-The isotropic XY model in presence of $h_4 = 0.4$ and $h_8= -0.6$ (and without any DMI) that sees the two fields competing for their preferred spin configurations, also shows 2 peaks in $C_v$ representing a low temperature second order phase transition that gets sharper with increasing system size and a high temperature KT phase transition.
+The isotropic XY model in presence of $h_4 = 0.4$ and $h_8= -0.6$ (and without any DMI) that sees the two fields competing for their preferred spin configurations, also shows 2 peaks in $C_v$ representing a low temperature second order phase transition that gets sharper with increasing system size and a high temperature KT phase transition\cite{sb3}.
 The average magnetization remains nonzero till some finite temperature.
-Introducing DMI with this type of crystal field choice, however, results in flatter low-T transition, also dependent of system size (see Fig.\ref{sym-brk}(c,d)).
-Also the average magnetization, in this case, remains close to zero.
+Introducing DMI with this type of crystal field choice, however, results in flatter low-T transition, also dependent of system size (see Fig.\ref{sym-brk}(c,d)). {This strongly suggests that the DMI competes with the discrete anisotropy and destabilizes the low-temperature Ising-like phase, turning the sharp transition into a much weaker finite-size crossover in the thermodynamic limit.
+However, the high-temperature broad peak remains visible near the same temper ature range and retains a KT-like character, indicating that the topological transition is more robust against DMI than the low-temperature symmetry- breaking transition.} One can also find the average magnetization, in this case, to remain close to zero.